 Jazz bands are regularly booked and at the far end of the courtyard there is a stage on which they perform.

 How did I get to know about this?
-Robin Rapuzzi e-mailed to tell me Tuba Skinny would be playing there on the evening of February 14, 2017, a few hours after my wife and I were due to land at New Orleans Airport.
+Robin Rapuzzi e-mailed to tell me Tuba Skinny would be playing there on the evening of February 14, 2017, a few hours after my wife and I were due to land at the aerodrome in New Orleans.
 He thought we would like the venue if we could make it in time.
 We thought it would be a good way to celebrate our 57th wedding anniversary.

 Well, we caught the second set and I tried to video the band.
 It was not easy because the courtyard was crowded with noisy, happy people.
 However, I hope the results (Tuba Skinny playing two tunes (1) a new composition by the band's Tomas Majcherski - it is called 'The Tag Along Blues' and (2) Piron's 'Bouncing Around') will give you some idea of the atmosphere at Bacchanal; and perhaps you may be interested in visiting the place for yourself one of these days.
 Watch the videos BY CLICKING HERE and BY CLICKING ON HERE.